Radar Odometry Combining Probabilistic Estimation and Unsupervised Feature Learning: Experimental Results

 \subsection{Oxford Radar RobotCar Dataset}

-Here, we compare our radar odometry results with other point-based radar odometry methods including \citet{cen_icra18} (RO~Cen), \citet{barnes_icra20} (Under the Radar), and \citet{burnett_ral21} (MC-RANSAC).
+Here, we compare our radar odometry results with other point-based radar odometry methods including \citet{cen_icra18} (Cen~RO), \citet{barnes_icra20} (Under the Radar), CFEAR \cite{adolfsson_arxiv21}, and \citet{burnett_ral21} (MC-RANSAC).
 Following these previous works, we report our results using the KITTI odometry metrics \cite{Geiger2012}, which average the relative position and orientation errors over every sub-sequence of length ($100~\text{m}, 200~\text{m},~\cdots~, 800~\text{m}$).
-The results in Table~\ref{tab:odom} show that our method, \ac{HERO}, is currently the best unsupervised radar odometry method, surpassing the hand-crafted algorithms RO~Cen and MC-RANSAC.
-In addition, our method approaches the performance of Under the Radar, the current state of the art in point-based radar odometry, without needing any groundtruth supervision.
+The results in Table~\ref{tab:odom} show that our method, \ac{HERO}, is competitive with other unsupervised radar odometry methods, surpassing the hand-crafted algorithms Cen~RO and MC-RANSAC.
+In addition, our method exceeds the performance of Under the Radar, a learned point-based radar odometry approach, without needing any groundtruth supervision.
 This feature gives our method an advantage for deployment in regions where a source of high-quality groundtruth is unavailable.
 Sources of groundtruth, such as a GPS/INS system, are not only costly, but require a clear line of sight to the sky for GPS reception.
 Notably, the authors of the Oxford Radar RobotCar Dataset \cite{barnes_icra20} state that the accuracy of their GPS/INS system varied significantly due to poor GPS reception \cite{Maddern2017}.
 They addressed this issue by including visual odometry and loop closures into a large scale optimization \cite{barnes_icra20}.
 Figure \ref{fig:odom} illustrates an example sequence comparing our odometry method to MC-RANSAC.
-Qualitatively, the results look similar, but our approach results in a significant reduction in both translational and rotational drift.